dmyoung9/bedtime-betty/prompts/lessons.md

 {examples}
 ```

-Please only respond with an unformatted JSON array of {num} lesson{plural}, as in the example{plural}.
+Please only respond with an unformatted JSON array of {num} lesson object{plural}, as in the example{plural}.
+Use double quotes for keys and values.